malapashish/malapashish/README.md

 [![DEV to Badge](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white)](https://dev.to/malapashish)

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=malapashish.malapashish)
-I am Frontend Web Developer.
+I am a Frontend Web Developer.
 I really enjoy learning new farmeworkes and libraries like React , Next Js and React-Redux.
-I also enjoy designing ui.
+I also enjoy designing user interface.

 **Talking about Personal Stuffs:**